How to Keep Your Outdoor Cat Warm in Winter

 About Outdoor Cats

 Although many people feel cats should be indoors at all times, there are a number of reasons why this isn't always the case.

-Certainly, many cats spend time both indoors and out.
-If you live in an area with cold winters, it's important to assure any cat that is left out for longer than a few minutes has access to a suitable outdoor cat shelter to protect it from wind, snow, ice, and freezing temperatures.
+Whatever the reason, if you live in an area with cold winters, it's important to assure any cat that is left out for longer than a few minutes has access to a suitable outdoor cat shelter to protect it from wind, snow, ice, and freezing temperatures.

-About My Outdoor Cats
+About My Cats

 And How We Put Together Our Outdoor Cat Shelter

 Several years ago, my husband and I moved to a rural area.
 Our home sits about a half mile off of the road, which isn't heavily traveled.
-Our back and side yards are surrounded by woods and farm land.
+Our back and side yards are surrounded by woods and farmland.
 Just a few months after moving in, we came across three abandoned kittens.
 We ended up taking them in, neutering, and caring for them.

-My husband and I are both allergic to these cats, but particularly since there aren't any "no kill" shelters in our area taking pets, we chose to do the best we could for them.
+My husband and I are both allergic to these cats, but since there aren't any "no kill" shelters in our area taking pets, we chose to do the best we could for them.
 These cats were also accustomed to being outdoors.
 Although we do bring them inside to eat, they seldom stay longer than an hour or two.

-Clearly this wasn't working.
+Clearly, this wasn't working.

 1. We bought a pet house we found on sale.
 A bit large for a cat, but we had three of them and they were accustomed to sleeping together.
 It wasn't an insulated cat house.
 We installed our own insulation with some styrofoam insulation and downsized the front door so that nothing larger than the cats could get in.